Porsche, more Audi models pulled into VW emissions scandal

 The mechanism detects when an engine is being tested for tailpipe emissions and then alters the emission controls to permit more pollutants in actual driving.

-Carmakers are permitted to use software to optimize engine performance in some cases, but sidestepping emissions controls with a defeat device is prohibited by law.
+Carmakers are permitted to use software to optimise engine performance in some cases, but sidestepping emissions controls with a defeat device is prohibited by law.

 Volkswagen has yet to come up with solutions to address illegal software on three generations of four-cylinder diesels first cited by the EPA on September 18.